 This study examines perceptions of 143 participants in MHFA courses conducted in Chicago, USA.

-Instructor insights into delivery of Mental Health First Aid USA: A case study of mental health promotion across one state (Mendenhall and Jackson, 2013).
-Abstract.
+Instructor insights into delivery of Mental Health First Aid USA: A case study of mental health promotion across one state.
+International Journal of Mental Health Promotion.
+Nov 2013; 275-287.
+Abstract

 This study documents the experiences of MHFA Instructors who deliver the MHFA course in the USA.
 Instructors from one state in the USA (Kansas) were interviewed and surveyed about these experiences.
 Results demonstrated that a common reason for becoming an MHFA instructor was to have a community impact.
 The most frequently mentioned instructor-identified characteristic was strong teaching or presentation skills, with past clinical experience or education being helpful.
 It was also noted that agencies typically deliver MHFA in a team-teaching model, utilise informal marketing or advertisement and often offer the course at a financial loss.

 Mental Health First Aid USA in a Rural Community: Perceived Impact on Knowledge, Attitudes, and Behaviour.
+Social Work in Mental Health.
+Jul 2013; 563-577.
 Abstract

 This study investigated the perceived impact of MHFA on individuals who took the course through a community mental health centre in rural Kansas.
 176 MHFA individuals who completed the course were surveyed to assess their perception of the impact of completing the MHFA course.
 Findings corresponded with previous Australian MHFA studies that found outcomes including improved mental health literacy and changed attitudes and behaviours.